-The \$7.0 million change in the valuation allowance from December 31, 2015 to December 31, 2016, primarily relates to tax attributes acquired with GRW which the Company has determined are more likely than not to be realized, partially offset by the establishment of valuation allowances relating to certain state and foreign loss carryforwards.
+The \$1.2 million change in the valuation allowance from December 31, 2016 to December 31, 2017, primarily relates to additional losses incurred by the Kaman UK entities and the cumulative tax effect of the reduction in the federal rate from 35% to 21% as a result of Tax Reform.
 Valuation allowances reduced the deferred tax asset attributable to these state and foreign loss and credit carryforwards to an amount that, based upon all available information, is more likely than not to be realized.
 Reversal of the valuation allowance is contingent upon the recognition of future taxable income in the respective jurisdictions or changes in circumstances which cause the realization of the benefits of carryforwards to become more likely than not.

-A portion of the net deferred tax assets, \$2.7 million, is related to a capital loss recorded on the disposition of the Company's Distribution segment's Mexico operations.
+A portion of the net deferred tax assets, \$1.6 million, is related to a capital loss recorded on the disposition of the Company's Distribution segment's Mexico operations.
 The realization of these benefits is dependent in part on future taxable capital gains.

-Pre-tax loss from foreign operations amounted to \$5.0 million, \$4.3 million and \$2.3 million in 2016, 2015 and 2014, respectively.
-U.S. income taxes have not been provided on \$29.9 million of undistributed earnings of foreign subsidiaries since it is the Company's intention to permanently reinvest such earnings or to distribute them only when it is tax efficient to do so.
+Pre-tax income from foreign operations amounted to \$0.7 million in 2017, while pre-tax losses from foreign operations amounted to \$5.0 million and \$4.3 million in 2016 and 2015, respectively.
+U.S. income taxes have not been provided on \$23.2 million of undistributed earnings of foreign subsidiaries since it is the Company's intention to permanently reinvest such earnings or to distribute them only when it is tax efficient to do so.
 It is impracticable to estimate the total tax liability, if any, that would be created by the future distribution of these earnings.
+The Company is evaluating the impact of Tax Reform on its existing accounting position related to undistributed earnings.
+Due to the inherent complexities in determining any incremental U.S. Federal and State taxes and the non-U.S. taxes that may be due if the earnings were remitted to the U.S. and in accordance with SAB 118, this evaluation has not been completed and no provisional amount has been recorded in regards to this amount.